zeusro/quantum/README.md

 ![image](tab.png)

-Finally we know how they got together
+Finally we know how they got together.

 (2|1) Easter egg(s)。